 31 days had passed since the most horrible day in American history.
 But life would go on so I checked out of work early and went to see the Braves eliminate Houston in the playoffs.
 The national anthem and the patriotic atmosphere was something very special.
 The long line at security was well worth the wait.

-This was a Saturday night with a full house against Los Angeles.
-Tommy Lasorda is the only good thing associated with the Dodgers.
-He was ejected in the top of the ninth inning much to the delight of me and 52,000 people at the old "Chop Shop".
+ejected in the top of the ninth inning much to the delight of me and 52,000 people at the old "Chop Shop".
 LA won 2-1 in 11 innings.

 The New York Mets had built their team to compete with the hated Braves.
 They strolled into town ready to make a statement.
 Atlanta had other ideas and star catcher Mike Piazza didn't have enough support from his mates.
 The Braves went on to eke out the 2000 East title by one game over New York.